HITS-MCM/MD-IFP/doc/doc.md

         IFP_table = tr.namd.IFP_save(file_name)

  # __IV.
-A possible way to obtain representative structures of each cluster (generated in IFP_generation_examples_Analysis.ipynb) from RAMD dissociation trajectories__
+Getting representative structures for each cluster (generated in IFP_generation_examples_Analysis.ipynb) from RAMD dissociation trajectories__
-The final dataframe df_ext (step 6 in the IFP_generation_examples_Analysis.ipynb script) contains information which trajectory/frame belong to which cluster: cluster number is stored in the column "label"; trajectory frame is in the column "time" (note, that it is not a frame number of the complete original trajectory, but a frame number in the last N frames used to generate IFPs), replica name and the trajectory number are in columns "Repl" and "Traj", respectively.
-The main problem is to figure out how the values "Repl", "Traj", and "time" are associated with a real frame and a real RMAD trajectory.
+The final dataframe _df_ext_ (step 6 in the IFP_generation_examples_Analysis.ipynb script) contains information which trajectory/frame belong to which cluster: cluster number is stored in the column _label_; trajectory frame is in the column _time_ (note, that it is not a frame number of the complete original trajectory, but a frame number in the last N frames used to generate IFPs), replica name and the trajectory number are in columns _Repl_ and _Traj_, respectively.
+The main problem is to figure out how the values _Repl_, _Traj_, and _time_ are associated with a real frame and a real RMAD trajectory.
 Unfortunately, this info is not stored in the IFP dataframe and to answer this question one has to do some additional analysis.

  ## 1. Finding the order of RAMD trajectories loaded .
  First, one has to look at the output of the first step "1.
-Reading IFP data set for one selected HSP90 compound":  it shows an order of the input pkl files (IFP dataframes) that are loaded in the df_tot_org dataframe.
+Reading IFP data set for one selected HSP90 compound":  it shows an order of the input pkl files (IFP dataframes) that are loaded in the _df_tot_org_ dataframe.
 For example, for HSP90 we get

         DATA\DATA\HSP90_Gromacs\SAD_3\SAD_3-WB_-RAMD0-300.pkl SAD_3-WB